 SBD Member companies that provide catalytic marking systems to help prevent catalytic converter theft can be found below;

 Anyone who has any information about catalytic converter thefts should contact your local police force.
 Always report the crime if you are a victim and remember if a crime is in progress dial 999

 Parking at Home

 When parking at home, consider using your garage rather than leaving it on the drive or in the street.
 For more advice about garage security click below.

-Most modern vehicles which have a catalytic convertor fitted also have a factory fitted alarm system, which can detect and activate if a vehicle is lifted or tilted with a trolley jack.
+Most modern vehicles which have a catalytic converter fitted also have a factory-fitted alarm system, which can detect and activate if a vehicle is lifted or tilted with a trolley jack.
 Make sure you have locked and set the alarm when leaving the vehicle.
 Commercial vans may not have an alarm fitted as standard, so speak to your dealership about the possibility of installing a Thatcham /SBD approved alarm system.

 At the front of your property, install an LED security lighting operated by a daylight sensor.
 Secured by Design encourages, wherever possible, the use of the most environmentally friendly light sources.
 Try to position lighting so that it is not a nuisance to neighbours or a distraction to road users.

 Technology which allows you to monitor your home and property has changed considerably in recent years.
 The Internet of Things [IOT] now includes Wi-Fi doorbells and camera systems.
 These can be linked to your phone and tablet to alert you to any activation and view your property in real time.